venturesomestone/ode-build/.github/PULL_REQUEST_TEMPLATE/documentation.md

 Examples:

-- Player can now use the double attack with hammers.
+- The latest version of tool X can be locally installed with the script.
-- Fixed an issue where the enemies collision detection didn’t sometimes work when the player was running.
+- Fixed an issue where the temporary directories of dependency builds weren’t deleted properly.
-- Increased the performance of running in-game weather commands.
+- Increased the performance of creating project artefacts.